 What’s the difference between a condo association and an HOA?
 The chief difference lies in the type of property development the given association governs and administers.
-A condominium association regulates a common structure containing multiple units.
+A condominium owner association regulates a common structure containing multiple units.
 But a homeowners association governs a planned development comprised of single-family lots.

 HOAs and condo associations are the most closely related of the community association types.
 However, there are differences between the two of them.
 Particularly, they differ when it comes to how their organization, as well as how they operate.